September 26th is National Women’s Health and Fitness Day. In honor of this, our “Ask the Expert” feature is focused on injuries and female athletes.

 Q4.
 My friend runs around 50 miles a week and doesn’t eat a lot.
 How does her level of exercise and lack of nutrients affect her health?

 Supplying the athlete’s body with adequate nutrients is critical for fueling performance, helping to prevent injury, and maintaining general health.
 Not eating enough is what doctors refer to as “low energy availability,” a situation that places a woman’s general health at risk.
 We often see this first as low bone density, which can be associated with stress fractures.
 Stress fractures are micro-cracks in bone that occur when a bone is exposed to more load, or “stress,” than it can support.
 Studies suggest that running more than 35-40 miles/week also increases the risk of stress fractures, so the combination of not eating enough and running 50 miles/week puts the female athlete at risk for poor bone health.

 Q5.
 Besides knee pads and helmets, what advice do you have for post-total knee patients who just started to bicycle again … and I fell twice right on my one-year-old knee?

 After a surgery like knee replacement, it is important to work on strength, endurance, and flexibility of the leg muscles.
 However, it is equally important to be sure your balance is good.
 Talk to your doctor or physical therapist about simple exercises you can do to maintain or improve your balance, which hopefully will help you avoid future falls.

-Dr. Lisa Callahan is a Sports Medicine Physician and Co-Director of the Women’s Sports Medicine Center at Hospital for Special Surgery.
+Dr. Lisa Callahan is a Primary Sports Medicine Physician and Co-Director of the Women’s Sports Medicine Center at Hospital for Special Surgery.
 She currently serves as the Director of Player Care for the NY Knicks and Liberty basketball teams.